rkterungwa16/terk-react-components/src/components/header/HEADER.md

 - Consider using the HeaderNav component for consistent navigation styling
 - For responsive designs, you may need to implement a mobile menu toggle for small screens
 - Test fixed headers on mobile devices to ensure they don't take up too much screen space
+- Use the `padding` prop for consistent spacing rather than manually adding padding classes